ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ### TPS

-TPS: With the release of v5 the raw numbers should get around 47.5tx/s - improvements on top of this are still possible.
+With the release of v5 the raw numbers should bring us to around 47.5tx/s - improvements on top of this are still possible.

-However, TPS is mostly a vanity metric.
-It's not about how many but rather, the computational cost, or gas limit per block.
-Cost limit depends on hardware miners have, size of the network, etc, but there is no concrete formula.
-The best path forward is to get transaction profiles when defi gets established and do load testing in the testnet
+**However, TPS is mostly a vanity metric.** It's not about how many transactions you can do but rather, the computational cost, or gas limit per block.
+The cost limit depends on the hardware miners have, size of the network, and other factors.
+But there is no concrete formula to calculate this.
+The best path forward is to log transaction profiles once DeFi on Ergo becomes more established and do load testing in the testnet.

 ## Layer 0